 How to cut cinnamon rolls

-I like to cut my cinnamon rolls using unflavored dental floss.
-To do so, slide the dental floss under the dough log, wrap the floss around the log, cross the two ends, and "pinch cut" the dough.
-A few keys to success:
+- Use unflavored dental floss: This is my preferred method of cutting cinnamon rolls.
+Use unflavored dental floss to pinch cut the rolls.
+To do so, slide the dental floss under the dough log, wrap the floss around the log, cross the two ends, and pinch to cut through the dough.

-- Do not kitchen twine to try to do this.
-It is too thick and will tear the dough in a very messy way.
+- Do not use kitchen twine for this.
+The twine is too thick and will make a mess of your rolls.

 Equipment

-I like to use a KitchenAid 5-Quart Stand Mixer, but you can also make the dough in a large bowl with a wooden spoon.
+I like to use a KitchenAid 5-Quart Stand Mixer, but you can also make the dough in a large bowl with a wooden spoon, then knead by hand.
 Use a kitchen scale to measure your sourdough discard.

 Storage